hobson/hobson.github.io/_posts/2015-04-27-Autocode-and-Diagram-Any-Database.md

 title: Model and Diagram Any Database Using SQLAlchemy
 ---

 I needed to model and diagram (ERD) a client's database schema in order to understand their machine learning task.
 They don't use Django, so I can't just `manage.py inspectdb` and [`manage.py graph_models`](http://django-extensions.readthedocs.org/en/latest/graph_models.html).
 But fortunately, sqlalchemy makes both of these tasks easy.

-And it will work on any database that sqlalchemy knows how to deal with (many more [supported databases](http://docs.sqlalchemy.org/en/latest/core/engines.html#others) than Django's ORM).
+It will work on any database that sqlalchemy knows how to deal with (many more [supported databases](http://docs.sqlalchemy.org/en/latest/core/engines.html#others) than Django's ORM).
+Look, Ma, no Django!

 Autocoding Your SQLAlchemy Models (`inspectdb`)
 -----------------------------------------------